Can pets help when working from home?

 Flexibility to work from home or to work different shift patterns would allow pet owners to continue to spend more valuable time with their cats or dogs and make it easier to provide care for their beloved animals.

-If you’re a pet owner who needs pet insurance for a dog or cat, then Asda Money can help – all our pet insurance policies, underwritten by Fairmead Insurance, give you access to a 24-hour Vet Advice Line, meaning you can get expert advice when you need it without leaving your home.
+If you’re a pet owner who needs pet insurance for a dog or cat, then Asda Money can help – all our pet insurance policies give you access to a 24-hour Vet Advice Line, meaning you can get expert advice when you need it without leaving your home.